 It may be Spring but gosh darn it, it’s chilly here in NC and comfort food is on the menu!
 With side salad of course, because, veggies.

 Let’s talk about mac and cheese.
 Lets talk about you and me.
 Let’s talk about all the broccoli and the bacon that may be…

+Pretend you didn’t see that.
 All cheesiness aside, you need more cheese in your life.
-Make this.
+Make this, stat.

-- 5-6 ounces freshly grated cheddar cheese [see below]
+- 5-6 oz freshly grated cheddar cheese (see notes)

 - 1/4 cup all purpose flour